 JASON SHIGA: Jason Shiga is the nerdiest, most-brilliant cartoonist of them all.
 His comics create mind-boggling puzzles that the reader is invited to, if not solve, at least come along for the ride on, as Shiga runs them through his convoluted course.
 Bookhunter is an all-time classic, and Meanwhile is his most intricate work to date.

 ALEX SCHUBERT is one of the most promising new cartoonists to come down the pike lately.
-Great drawing, reminsicent at times of Clowes early work, and delightfully droll writing.
+Great drawing, reminiscent at times of Clowes early work, and delightfully droll writing.

 NATHAN SCHREIBER is a cartoonist.

-►NEW! - BACK IN STOCK! - 4090 by Nathan Schreiber (Retrofit): Scratchy, wild science fiction story about a future world where scientists tap repressed emotions as a possible energy source.
-32 digest pages, color cover, b+w interiors; $5.00.
+4090 by Nathan Schreiber (Retrofit): Scratchy, wild science fiction story about a future world where scientists tap repressed emotions as a possible energy source.
+32 digest pages, color cover, b+w interiors; OUT OF STOCK

 Above: Three spreads from Secret Prison #7